langchain-ai/langgraph/docs/docs/tutorials/index.md

 ## Get Started 🚀 {#quick-start}

-- [LangGraph Quickstart](introduction.ipynb): Start with the basics and get hands-on experience by building a chatbot with LangGraph from scratch.
-In this tutorial, we will build a chatbot that can use tools and keep track of conversation history.
-We will also leverage LangGraph features to add human-in-the-loop capabilities to the chatbot and see how time-travel works.
+- [LangGraph Quickstart](introduction.ipynb): Build a chatbot that can use tools and keep track of conversation history.
+Add human-in-the-loop capabilities and explore how time-travel works.
 - [LangGraph Server Quickstart](langgraph-platform/local-server.md): Launch a LangGraph server locally and interact with it using the REST API and LangGraph Studio Web UI.
 - [LangGraph Cloud QuickStart](../cloud/quick_start.md): Deploy a LangGraph app using LangGraph Cloud.